sailfish009/openstructure/modules/io/doc/mmcif.rst

   .. method:: AddBioUnit(biounit)

     Add a bio unit to the bio unit list of an info object.
+If the :attr:`id <MMCifInfoBioUnit.id>` of ``biounit`` already exists in the set of assemblies, both will be merged.
+This means that :attr:`chain <MMCifInfoBioUnit.chains>` and
+    :attr:`operations <MMCifInfoBioUnit.operations>` lists will be concatenated
+    and the interval lists
+    (:attr:`operationsintervalls <MMCifInfoBioUnit.operationsintervalls>`,
+    :attr:`chainintervalls <MMCifInfoBioUnit.chainintervalls>`) will be updated.

     :param biounit: Bio unit to be added.
     :type biounit: :class:`MMCifInfoBioUnit`